 OAKLAND, Calif. - In a March 1 motion in California federal court, the plaintiffs in a class action accusing Facebook Inc. of privacy violations in its scanning of users' private messages (PMs) seek preliminary approval of a settlement with the social network, noting changes that Facebook has made to its allegedly illegal practices (Matthew Campbell, et al. v.
 Facebook Inc., No. 4:13-cv-05996, N.D.
 Calif.).

-SAN DIEGO - A California federal judge on Dec.
-20 granted a clothing retailer's motion to dismiss a consumer's claims for violation of California's unfair competition law (UCL) and claims for false advertising in relation to its pricing, finding that she failed to allege facts to support her class action claims (Courtney Dennis v.
-Ralph Lauren Corporation, No. 16cv1056, S.D.
-Calif.; 2016 U.S. Dist.
-LEXIS 176856).
+SAN FRANCISCO - A California federal judge on Feb.
+28 refused to grant a retailer's motion to dismiss claims for violation of California's unfair competition law (UCL) and for false advertising, but granted dismissal with leave to amend in relation to claims for products that he did not purchase (William Rushing v.
+Williams-Sonoma Inc., et al., No. 16-cv-01421, N.D.
+Calif., 2017 U.S. Dist.
+LEXIS 28227).